 If you were to sell this property for £200,000, you would be required to repay 20% of this amount:

-ALTERNATIVELY – if you have already made a part repayment, the equity percentage that you repaid will be taken off your original loan percentage.
+ALTERNATIVELY, if you have already made a partial repayment, the equity percentage that you repaid will be deducted from your original loan percentage.

 House purchase = £150,000